Substance Abuse Resources in North Wilkesboro Drug Rehab, Alcohol Rehab & Detox

 If you’ve completed a residential or partial hospitalization program and would like to continue on with recovery sessions to keep you in a sober and healthy state, an outpatient program is your best option.
 Outpatient programs are also a great fit for you if your drug dependency is mild.
 These programs are the most flexible and autonomous, and you will attend the treatment facility only a few times throughout the week.

 Contact an addiction expert within your community to find out what will be the best treatment program for you.
 It would not be effective to join a treatment program that doesn’t address your type of addiction.
 Different programs cater best to patients at different stages of substance dependency.
 For example, if you have a severe addiction, it is a bad idea to choose an outpatient program because you likely need the secluded and substance-free environment of an inpatient facility.
 When choosing a program, look to see if your health insurance can provide you with financial assistance.
-There are North Wilkesboro drug treatment facilities and North Wilkesboro alcohol treatment facilities available, as well as national centers like The Recovery Village.
+There are drug or alcohol treatment facilities available around the United States.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.